Battle of Phintias: Roman supply convoy

 Junius first sailed to Syracuse, which had a big harbor to accommodate all his ships.
 Hiero II was an ally and the Romans obtained supplies of corn and other provisions from Syracuse.
 Junius then sent half of the transports, under the command of Quaestors, west towards Lilybaeum with the intention of easing the supply situation of the Roman army, while he stayed in Syracuse for some time with the remainder of the Roman fleet and the other transports, rounding up stragglers and gathering more supplies.
 This convoy sailing to Lilybaeum was either escorted by a few warships (Polybius 1.52.6-8) or by the bulk of the Roman war fleet (Diodorus 24.1.7-9).

-The battle
+Battle

 Carthalo meanwhile had anchored at Heraclea Minoa and posted lookouts to keep watch for the Roman fleet.
 Alerted by his lookouts of the approach of the Roman fleet, he sailed out to intercept them.
 What transpired next is recorded differently by Polybius and Diodorus, and it is hard to fully reconcile them.